scottcha/AIEnergyScore/README.md

-# EnergyStarAI
+# AIEnergyScore

-A repository for the AI Energy Star Project, aiming to establish energy efficiency ratings for AI models.
+A repository for the AI Energy Score Project, aiming to establish energy efficiency ratings for AI models.

 > [!NOTE]
 > This is still a work in progress.